PetrJajtner/ManagementPVESolax/README.md

 ### Installation

-The entire application is delivered in source code so that the user/programmer can build the application themselves or adapt it to their needs.
+The entire application is delivered in source code so that the user/programmer can build the application themselves or adapt it to his/her needs.
 It is necessary to have a web server ready, e.g. Apache and PHP.
 The installation procedure for Apache or PHP is not the subject of this readme.

 We will copy the contents of the `/dist` folder to the root folder of the website.
 Then we will change the permissions of the `/api/data` directory to write and read by Apache or PHP.
 Files with OTE prices, charging, output from the launcher and settings will be written to this directory.